sorinlzr/apicomp/README.md

 ./gradlew bootRun
 ```

+On startup the H2 database should be initialized with some sample data usint Liquibase.

 ## APIs

-All three APIs implement the same functionalities to manage students.
+All three APIs implement the same functionalities to manage **students**.
 The REST API is implemented using Spring Boot, the GraphQL API is implemented using Spring Boot and GraphQL Java, and the gRPC API is implemented using Spring Boot and gRPC.

 ### REST API